thippeswammy/ros2-depth-anything-v3-trt/README.md

-A ROS2 node for Depth Anything V3 depth estimation using TensorRT for real-time inference.
+A ROS 2 node for Depth Anything V3 depth estimation using TensorRT for real-time inference.
 This node subscribes to camera image and camera info topics and publishes directly both, a metric depth image and `PointCloud2` point cloud.

 ## Features